-In the last three years–as discussed in the previous post on the Liberal Arts College Discount Rate–I’ve been part of two groups to define the relevance of the liberal arts and attempt to plan a liberal arts college.
+From 2011-2014, as discussed in a post on the Liberal Arts College Discount Rate, I was a part of groups trying to define the relevance of the liberal arts and attempting to plan a liberal arts college.

-But what keeps rattling around in my head is a quote from my graduate-school mentor Michel-Rolph Trouillot in Global Transformations:
+But eventually what rattled around in my head was a quote from my graduate-school mentor Michel-Rolph Trouillot in Global Transformations:

-Academia should be a place furthest removed from these “accelerated rhythms of finance capital,” and yet, somewhat ironically, it seems more and more college plans become obsolete before they are even deployed.
-Buffeted by the changing exigencies of a tomorrow that keeps disrupting the now–one year too many students show up with too little money; the next year too few students show up but finances are healthy–the long-term and the medium-term cannot be grasped while we wrestle with the already out-of-control present.
+Academia should be a place furthest removed from these “accelerated rhythms of finance capital,” and yet, somewhat ironically, more and more college plans became obsolete before they were even deployed.
+Buffeted by the changing exigencies of a tomorrow that kept disrupting the now–one year too many students show up with too little money; the next year too few students show up but finances are healthy–the long-term and the medium-term could not be grasped while we wrestled with the already out-of-control present.
 Like a colleague said when I asked if classes were prepared: “Teaching is like stepping onto an already-moving treadmill.”

-In fact on the same page, Trouillot writes that “until recently political science, economics, and sociology basked in the glow of this mid-term [predictability] and related claims of control.”
-But putting political scientists, economists, and sociologists on the planning committees no longer insures predictability, control, or even a mid-term of success.
+In fact on the same page, Trouillot wrote that “until recently political science, economics, and sociology basked in the glow of this mid-term [predictability] and related claims of control.”
+Putting political scientists, economists, and sociologists on the planning committees did not insure predictability, control, or even a mid-term of success.

 And this is why, as in the previous post, I followed Tim Ingold’s Making into foresight–akin to prophecy–rather than prediction: